DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Network

-Specifically, we implement \DS kernel and \textit{Shift} kernel for dot-product computation on ARM A57 CPU using NEON SIMD architecture and count the average time consumption.
-Due to the limitations of ARM neon intrinsic data types, we consider 8-bit weights as a proof-of-concept.
+As a proof-of-concept, we implement \DS using this technique and compare it to floating-point dot-product using a vectorized software implementation.
+Both weights and activations are provided to the compute kernel as FP16.
+The \DS kernel performs bit-wise manipulation and adds the sign and exponents of the weight and activation values together (see Fig. \ref{fig:DenseShift_Float}), effectively replacing the floating-point multiplication with a simple integer addition.
+The result of this integer addition is then cast back to FP32 for accumulation.
+This implementation is compared to the dot-product baseline adapted from the FP16 GEMM kernel of the open-source inference library NCNN \cite{Ni_ncnn_2017} for the ARMv8 hardware.
+All experiments were run on ARM A57 CPU using NEON SIMD architecture and count the average time consumption.
 We run experiments for 4096 data points.
-The results averaged over 1000 runs show that the latency for the Shift network and our DenseShift network are $2.65us$ and $1.79us$, respectively.
-In other words, the \DS kernel obtains 1.48X speed-up compared to a \textit{Shift} kernel implementation.
+The results averaged over 1000 runs show that the latency for the floating-point dot-product and our proposed technique are $5.98 \mu s$ and $3.76 \mu s$, respectively.
+In other words, \DS kernel using the proposed floating-point technique obtains \textbf{1.6× speed-up}.

+Our \DS implementation can be further optimized to reduce overall memory consumption requirements; since the weight values are constrained to power-of-two numbers, their mantissa will always be zero and thus are not needed in the compute kernel.
+Instead, only the weight's sign and exponent are sent to the compute kernel, requiring only 7 bits, and can be represented with a single unsigned 8-bit integer.
+In addition, our proposed approach has the potential to be extended to other neural network layers beyond matrix multiplication for efficient computation.